How to prevent mould in your house

 When this moisture has nowhere to go and the space doesn't have proper ventilation, it can cause condensation.

-This condensation can lead to mould growing on surfaces and walls.
+This can then lead to mould growing on surfaces and walls.

 How to prevent mould